legumeinfo/jekyll-theme-legumeinfo/README.md

 ### Web Components
 <details>

-The theme uses the [LIS Web Components](https://www.npmjs.com/package/@legumeinfo/web-components) JavaScript library to support dynamic functionality, such as gene search.
+The theme uses the [Legumeinfo Web Components](https://www.npmjs.com/package/@legumeinfo/web-components) JavaScript library to support dynamic functionality, such as gene search.
-Since not every page needs Web Components, you must "opt-in" to including the LIS Web Components JavaScript on pages you want to use components in.
+Since not every page needs Web Components, you must "opt-in" to including the Legumeinfo Web Components JavaScript on pages you want to use components in.
 This is done using the `web_components` [front matter variable](#configuration-via-front-matter).
 For example:
 ```liquid